 The Black Oscar fish pattern appears in a very lawless and irregular way.
 As though daring the world to do their worst.
-The skin channels where there are splotches of orange and yellow are filled with bright back lights that make them seemingly glow in the aquarium.
-In the place of the order and gradient appearance of the blue Oscar fish patterns, black Oscar fish touts a defiance that rarely any other cichlid sports.
-Re no specific rules to the appearance of black Oscar fish patterns.
-Each fish seem to.have their own thing going on at all times.
+The skin channels where there are splotches of orange and yellow are filled with bright backlights that make them seemingly glow in the aquarium.
+In the place of the order and gradient appearance of the black Oscar fish patterns, black Oscar fish touts defiance that rarely any other cichlid sports.
+No specific rules to the appearance of black Oscar fish patterns.
+Each fish seem to have their own thing going on at all times.

 Black Oscar fish Size

-The Black Oscar population seem to grow a little smaller than the usual Oscars.
-The adult black Oscar ranges between 10 inches to 15 inches at the adulthood and full maturity.
-There isn’t any specific explanation for this but it is the fact of black Oscar life.
+The Black Oscar population seems to grow a little smaller than the usual Oscars.
+The adult black Oscar ranges between 10 inches to 15 inches at adulthood and full maturity.
+There isn’t any specific explanation for this but it is the fact of black Oscar’s life.

 Black Oscar fish Lifespan

-These factors and more my contribute to how long the average black Oscar fish lives.
+These factors and more contribute to how long the average black Oscar fish lives.